What is Surgical Orthodontics?

-Dr. Brodsky will consider surgical orthodontic treatment for those cases beyond the scope of dental correction alone and for those with facial aesthetic concerns.
-All growth must be completed before jaw surgery can be performed, however the pre-surgical tooth movements can begin one to two years prior.
-On average, jaw growth is completed by age 16 for girls and 18 for boys, however every patient is different.
-A simple x-ray of the hand and wrist can help determine when growth will come to an end.
+It's important to note that all growth must be completed before jaw surgery can be performed.
+However, the pre-surgical tooth movements can begin one to two years prior.
+Typically, jaw growth is completed by age 16 for girls and 18 for boys.
+But, as every patient is unique, a simple X-ray of the hand and wrist can help Dr. Brodsky determine when growth will come to an end.

-Surgery is usually performed in the hospital with an oral surgeon, and can take several hours, depending on the amount and type of surgery needed.
-In lower jaw surgery, the jawbone behind the teeth is separated and the tooth-bearing portion is moved forward or backward, as needed.
-In upper jaw surgery, the jaw can be repositioned forward or backward, or the jaw can be raised or lowered.
-Certain movements may require the jaws to be separated, with bone added/removed to achieve the proper alignment and stability.
+In lower jaw surgery, the jawbone behind the teeth is separated, and the tooth-bearing portion is moved forward or backward, as needed.
+Upper jaw surgery involves repositioning the jaw forward or backward, or raising or lowering it.
+Some movements may require the jaws to be separated, with bone added or removed to achieve the proper alignment and stability.
 Other facial bones that contribute to alignment may also be repositioned or augmented.